emma-sax4/emmasax4.info/.github/contributing.md

 ### `feed.xml`

 This site implements a basic RSS feed for subscribers to keep an eye on the blog posts on this site.
-This file automatically updates whenever CircleCI will build on the `release` branch builds.
+This file automatically updates whenever CircleCI will build on the `source` branch builds.
 A subscriber should use a feed reader to watch the feed.

 ### `Gemfile` and `Gemfile.lock`